smXplorer/SwissSPAD-Live/docs/source/guide.rst

 3. Finally, occasionally the preceding steps may still not be sufficient to re-establish communication with the FPGA, necessitating a reboot of the FPGA.
-   To do this, first stop SwissSPAD Live, shutdown the unit following the shutdown procedure), including the FPGA and restart operation.
+   To do this, first stop SwissSPAD Live, shutdown the unit following the shutdown procedure, including the FPGA, and restart operation.

 Note that in order to not lose the information stored in the Notebook, it is a recommended to save it before (or after) quitting SwissSPAD Live and *before*